LaunchCodeEducation/intro-to-web-dev-curriculum/content/loops/studio/_index.md

 1. Using a `while` loop, ask the user to select the number of meals to assemble.
 Validate the input to make sure it is an integer from 1 - 6.
 2. Save the result to the `numMeals` variable returned by the function.
-3. Test your solution to this part by returning to the `runProgram()` function in the file and uncommenting the section labelled for testing Part B. Run `node solution` to see the result.
+3. Test your solution to this part by returning to the `runProgram()` function in the file and uncommenting the section labelled for testing Part B. Run `node index` to see the result.

 ## Checking Your Work